chef/knife-azure/README.md

     gem install knife-azure

-Depending on your system's configuration, you may need to run this command with root privileges.
+Depending on your system's configuration, you may need to run this command with root/administrator privileges.

 ## Configuration
 For this plugin to interact with Azure's REST API, you will need to give Knife information about your Azure account and credentials.
-The easiest way to do this is to sign in to your Azure portal and download a publishsettings file from https://manage.windowsazure.com/publishsettings/index?client=xplat to a local file system location, and then refer to the local file via an entry in your knife.rb:
+The easiest way to do this is to sign in to the Azure portal and download a publishsettings file from https://manage.windowsazure.com/publishsettings/index?client=xplat to a local file system location, and then refer to the local file via an entry in your knife.rb:

-    knife[:aure_publish_settings_file] = "~/myazure.publishsettings"
+    knife[:azure_publish_settings_file] = "~/myazure.publishsettings"

-Alternatively, all subcommands for this plugin will accept a --azure-publish-settings-file option to allow you to specify the path to that file with each command invocation.
+Alternatively, all subcommands for this plugin will accept an --azure-publish-settings-file option to allow you to specify the path to that file with each command invocation.

-The plug-in also accepts authentication information specified using an alternative set of options -- see the section on "Optional Management Certificate Specification" for details.
+The plug-in also accepts authentication information specified using an alternative set of options -- see the section on "Alternative Management Certificate Specification" for details.

 ## Basic Examples
-The following examples assume that you've configured the publishsettings file locatin in your knife.rb:
+The following examples assume that you've configured the publishsettings file location in your knife.rb:

       # List images for use in creating new VM's:
       $ knife azure image list